 Quick comparison (not a full review):

-Auth0: Better if you need SaaS builders who need enterprise-grade authentication (SSO, MFA, SAML) without dedicating an engineering team to identity infrastructure.
-Especially strong for B2B SaaS with multi-tenant requirements.
+Auth0: Better if you need SaaS builders who need enterprise-grade authentication (SSO, MFA, passkeys) without building identity infrastructure from scratch, especially B2B products requiring per-customer organization management.

 WorkOS: Better if you need comprehensive features

-Clerk is a developer-focused authentication and user management platform that provides drop-in components for sign-up, sign-in, user profiles, and organization management.
-It supports multiple auth methods including email, social logins, passkeys, and multi-factor authentication out of the box.
-Clerk handles the entire user lifecycle from registration to session management, with pre-built UI components that are customizable and embeddable.
-The platform includes user management dashboards, webhook events, and integrations with frameworks like Next.js, React, and Remix.
+Developer-focused authentication and user management platform with drop-in React components for sign-up, sign-in, user profiles, and organization management.
+Features multiple auth methods, social logins, passkeys, and MFA with pre-built UI components that integrate seamlessly with Next.js, React, and Remix frameworks.

 Clerk: Better if you need their specific features